38th G8 summit: Bilateral meetings

-U.K. Prime Minister David Cameron was scheduled to meet with new French President François Hollande on the sidelines of the summit.
-President Obama held bilateral meetings with U.K. Prime Minister David Cameron and German Chancellor Angela Merkel.
+UK Prime Minister David Cameron was scheduled to meet with Hollande on the sidelines of the summit.
+Obama held bilateral meetings with Cameron and Merkel.

 Controversy

 Protesters and demonstrations

 Protest groups and other activists were expected to make a strong showing at the summit in Chicago.
 Adbusters, an organization that helped initiate Occupy Wall Street, had called for a mass occupation of Chicago starting on 1 May, before the venue was changed to the much less accessible Camp David.
 This call has the potential to bring together the newer US-focused Occupy movement with the ongoing anti-globalization movement.

 About 150 protesters met in Thurmont, MD on 19 May.
 Your4State, a news station local to the area, said that the Thurmont Police were "preparing for the traffic and protesters" and that "their ten-member police force will grow."
 The protests in Thurmont were non-violent and around 30 of the protesters were allowed to stay at a local farm.
 Cozy, a local Inn, sold all of its rooms to journalists.